OCDSpec/OCDSpec2/README.md

 * Tell people about SpecKit
     * Or maybe not?
         * Secret lib!
 Yeah, this sounds exciting!
 Some James Bond stuff goin on here.

+## Working on SpecKit itself

+* Building the SpecKit scheme will run all the unit and acceptance tests
+* Make sure you test everything you add
+* Make your tests better than my tests

 ## Credits